canonical/pebble/docs/tutorial/getting-started.md

 In this tutorial, we will download and install Pebble, configure layers, run the Pebble daemon, and work with layers and services.
 This tutorial takes about 15 minutes to complete.

-After this tutorial, you will have a basic understanding of what Pebble is and how to use it to orchestrate services, and you can continue exploring more advanced features and use cases (see [Next steps](#next-steps).
+After this tutorial, you will have a basic understanding of what Pebble is and how to use it to orchestrate services, and you can continue exploring more advanced features and use cases (see {ref}`next_steps`).

 ## Prerequisites